marukatsutech/special_relativity/README.md

 # Special relativity: Why is the speed of light constant?
-Python exercise - 34
-Simple exercise of matplotlib-animation of Python.
+# Chapter - 1.
+Light sphere

 Light(Photon) is not a dot but a sphere that expands in Minkowski spacetime.
+* Light(Photon) is not a dot but a sphere.
+* We can only observe our world with discretization (quantization)  just like moire pattern.
+* That is why light speed does not change depending on the viewpoint of every observers.

 Watch my video for more detail!
 https://youtu.be/AwRgGn6AzzU

 ![image_special_relativity](https://github.com/marukatsutech/special_relativity/blob/master/image_special-relativity.png)

+## Python exercise - 34
+Simple exercise of matplotlib-animation of Python.

 ## Source code
 files: